melxx001/melxx001.github.io/_posts/2015-06-02-learning-es6.md

 console.log( animals );   // [ "dog", "cat" ]
 ~~~

 The keyword `const` creates a constant reference, not a constant value.
-You can push or remove new values into the animals array above.
+You can push or remove values into the animals array above.
 But you will not be able to re-assign the variable.

 ~~~ javascript
 const animals = [ 'dog' ];